itch96/WeatherApp/README.md

 # WeatherApp

-It shows the current weather of your place.
+It shows the 5 day weather forecast of your place.